nevakrien/search_assesment/README.md

 dont alow 2 strategies to share a name

-dont add aproximate indcies to an existing table since that would break old expirements sighlently.
+dont add aproximate indcies to an existing table since that would break old expirements silently.

 dont run this in production